mvahaste/meridian/README.md

 ![Meridian Theme Screenshot](./docs/cover.png)

-The font shown in the screenshot is [Atkinson Hyperlegible](https://fonts.google.com/specimen/Atkinson+Hyperlegible), but the theme uses whatever font and size you've set in your Obsidian settings.
-I also use a CSS snippet to make the headers use the [Lora](https://fonts.google.com/specimen/Lora) font.
+The font shown in the screenshot is [Atkinson Hyperlegible Next](https://fonts.google.com/specimen/Atkinson+Hyperlegible+Next), and I'm using a snippet to hide the link underline on the first heading in the note.
+I also use the minimal image captions snippet, but it's not shown in the screenshot.

 ## Features

-> [!NOTE]
+> [!IMPORTANT]
-> Transparency is not supported on Windows.
+> This is a macOS focused theme.
+> It should also work on Windows (blur not supported), but not sure about other platforms.

 - Hides clutter and distractions.
   - No unnecessary icons in the sidebars—I do most things with keyboard shortcuts or the command palette.